solo-io/workshops/gloo-edge/gloo-edge/README.md

 EOF
 ```

-The rule means that a body's size cannot be greater than 1KB.
+The rule means that the request body's size cannot be greater than 1KB.

 Run following command to test it: